The Lost Buffer

 A better version is intentional: after a decision round with AI, set the result aside before acting on it.
 Minutes or hours.
 Let the answer settle.
 Return fresh and see what you notice.
 This is the closest analogue to the old write-let-sit-revise rhythm, adapted for the new pace.

-The most structural version is what I am building with Tachikoma's orchestrator.
-A layer above individual coding sessions that can encode tempo states between iterations.
-Not just faster task execution, but explicitly designed cadence: three rapid decision rounds on this feature, then it goes into incubation for an hour before anyone acts on the output.
-The orchestrator manages pace as a first-class concern, not an accident of response speed.
+The most structural version is what I am building with Tachikoma's orchestrator: a layer above individual coding sessions that encodes tempo between iterations.
+Three rapid decision rounds on a feature, then an hour of incubation before anyone acts on the output.
+The orchestrator treats pace as a first-class concern, a designed cadence rather than an accident of response speed.

 What survives acceleration

 AI coding tools are not going to get slower.
 The compression of the writing buffer is permanent.
-The question is not whether to resist it but what to protect: the judgment layer, the frustration time, the space between decisions where system understanding forms.
+The only open question is what to protect: the judgment layer, the frustration time, the space between decisions where system understanding forms.

 Written by Martin Sigloch with Tachikoma.